NERSCPowering Scientific Discovery for 50 Years

 gluons and quarks

 For the first time, researchers have a better understanding of how gluons (left side) and quarks (right side) form the substructure of protons and other hadrons.
-(Credit: Kent Leech for Lawrence Berkeley National Laboratory, Creative Services Office)
+(Credit: Kent Leech for Berkeley Lab)

 Science Breakthrough

-Using simulations performed on NERSC’s Perlmutter system, a team of researchers used lattice quantum chromodynamics (lattice QCD) – a computational approach to obtaining quantities in hadronic physics by discretizing space-time on a four-dimensional lattice – to understand for the first time certain aspects of proton structure in terms of its fundamental quark and gluon constituents.
+Using simulations performed on NERSC’s Perlmutter system, a team of researchers from Fermi National Laboratory; the Massachusetts Institute of Technology; the University of California, Berkeley; and the Nuclear Science Division at Lawrence Berkeley National Laboratory (Berkeley Lab) used lattice quantum chromodynamics (lattice QCD) to understand for the first time certain aspects of proton structure in terms of its fundamental quark and gluon constituents.
+Lattice QCD is a computational approach to measuring quantities in hadronic physics using a four-dimensional lattice.
 Their research was recently published in Physical Review Letters.

 Science Background